The Door That’s Always Closed ~ A Short Story by Allen Kopp

 I spent hours practicing her walk, her laugh, the way she spoke, lit a cigarette or downed her vodka and tonic.
-I could match her signature so well that the most highly trained handwriting expert in the world would never have been able to tell the difference.
-But for whom was I doing all this?
-Was it was just tricks to be performed for my own amusement or was it something else?
+I could match her signature so well that nobody would have been able to tell it wasn’t hers.
+But why was I doing all this?
+Was it just passing the time and keeping myself from feeling lonely, or was it something else?

 One day when I was feeling brave and more than a little bold I decided to try a little experiment.
 Dressed as my mother—in her clothes, shoes, wig, hat and coat—I went down in the elevator and down the street to the market on the corner and bought a bag of groceries.
-I expected people to look at me and know I wasn’t what, or who, I appeared to be.
-If anybody noticed me at all, though, they looked away without giving me a thought.
+I expected people to take one look at me and know I was a charlatan.
+If anybody noticed me at all, though, they didn’t give me a thought.
 It was exactly the effect I hoped for.

-On my way home, a neighbor woman stopped me on the sidewalk.
-She put her hand on my arm and leaned in familiarly.
+On my way home, a neighbor woman put her hand on my arm and stopped me on the sidewalk.

-“I heard you were sick,” she said.
+“I heard you were sick, Mrs. Anson,” she said.
 “I’m glad to see you looking so well.”

-“I’m much better now,” I (my mother) said.
+“I’m much better now,” I said.
 “My son has been taking care of me.”

 I began going out more as my mother.
 People who had known her for years weren’t able to tell the difference.
 I kept them from looking at me too closely but, even if they had, I don’t think they would have suspected anything.
 People see what they want to see and are not all that observant.

 Take my mother’s lawyer, for example.
 He had some documents he wanted her to sign.
 Now, my mother and her lawyer had known each since high school.
 Making him believe I was her would be the ultimate test.
-I was sure I could do it but I was little anxious he would take one look at me and know I was somebody other than my mother.
-Would he then think I had murdered her or something equally bizarre?
+I was sure I could do it, but I was little anxious he would take one look at me and think I was attempting to perpetrate some kind of swindle.
 I knew I was taking a chance, but I was willing to risk it.

 I didn’t need to worry.
 The lawyer held onto my gloved hand longer than was needed and led me to a chair in front of his desk.